acgetchell/mundus-atrox/src/journals/seventh.md

 Steve takes a cursory look around and sees that there’s not much left in the rest of the castle.
 As we join Viker we hear a weird crashing sound in the forest.
 Viker identifies the potion as healing and the scrolls are Silence and Revivify.
 Since we found the 3 healing potions with Gundren, we now have 4.
 We also now hear a clicking sound like the ones the automatons made when they chop up a body.
 Viker and Benjamin go to investigate the sound.
-They find a clearing with 2 Stegosauruses, one on the ground.
+They find a clearing with 2 Stegosaurs, one on the ground.
-The automatons are trying to reach it, but the other Stegosaurus is whipping around with its tail, defending it.
+The automatons are trying to reach it, but the other Stegosaur is whipping around with its tail, defending it.
 We can also see a clutch of eggs by the fallen Stegosaur.

 Meanwhile, Steve, CoralKing, and Orky are hearing the noises.
 The automatons turn toward us like they might attack.
 So, well, we roll Initiative: